barracudanetworks/ngf-azure-templates/contrib/CGF-Quickstart-HA-1NIC-AS-ELB-STD/README.md

 ## Prerequisites
 The solution does a check of the template when you use the provided scripts.
 It does require that [Programmatic Deployment](https://azure.microsoft.com/en-us/blog/working-with-marketplace-images-on-azure-resource-manager/) is enabled for the Barracuda Next Gen Firewall F BYOL or PAYG images.
 Barracuda recommends use of **D**, **D_v2**, **F** or newer series.

+You can enable programatic deployment via Powershell using the Cloud Shell feature in the portal.
+Below are two powershell examples for byol and hourly, please adapt as required to your version of powershell and byol or hourly license requirement.

+`Get-AzMarketplaceTerms -Publisher "barracudanetworks" -Product "barracuda-ng-firewall" -Name "byol" | Set-AzMarketplaceTerms -Accept`
+`Get-AzureRmMarketplaceTerms -Publisher "barracudanetworks" -Product "barracuda-ng-firewall" -Name "hourly" | Set-AzureRmMarketplaceTerms -Accept`

 ## Deployment

 The package provides a deploy.ps1 and deploy.sh for Powershell or Azure CLI based deployments.
 This can be peformed from the Azure Portal as well as the any system that has either of these scripting infrastructures installed.
 Or you can deploy from the Azure Portal using the provided link.